-Shoulder arthritis symptoms do not develop overnight; your stiffness and pain gradually gets worse.
-Over time you notice more discomfort and that the stiffness takes longer to ease with movement and that too much activity will aggravate your symptoms.
-As the condition progresses you will experience pain more frequently, it will last for longer periods of time and eventually your pain will be constant.
+Shoulder arthritis symptoms doesn’t develop overnight.
+Your stiffness and pain gradually gets worse.
+Over time you notice more discomfort leading to pain while the stiffness takes longer to ease with movement.
+On the other hand too much motion will flare up your symptoms.
+As shoulder arthritis progresses you’ll feel pain more often and intense, it will last for longer periods of time and eventually your pain will be constant.

 Pain will get worse with too much activity and relieved by rest, but complete rest will also cause more pain.
 Symptoms are worse in the mornings with stiffness in all directions, which takes about 30 minutes to ease.
 The longer it takes to ‘settle’ or ‘get moving’ the more advance your shoulder arthritis is.